The Hand of Oberon: Plot summary

 Corwin contacts Amber and has guards posted on the Patterns in Amber and Rebma, hoping to prevent Brand from using them to attune himself to the Jewel.
 Fiona contacts him via Trump, and projects herself to Earth.
 She then leads Corwin to the Primal Pattern, taking a short-cut through a starry tunnel.
 She explains that she and Bleys had imprisoned Brand because he had decided to destroy the Pattern and re-create, reshaping the multiverse according to his own liking.
 They kept him alive because they believed he might be helpful in repairing the damage.
 She also explains that Brand tried to kill Corwin on Earth because he saw a vision in Tir-na Nog'th that Corwin would defeat him.
 Fiona confirms that Bleys survived the fall from the cliff in the first book.

 They arrive to find Brand already on the Primal Pattern.
 Corwin follows, hoping to slay Brand while he is distracted, but he realises that slaying Brand would further damage the Pattern.
-He instead gets close enough to ask the Jewel to summon a tornado, which seems to destroy Brand as it did Random's horse, but Fiona assures Corwin that Brand survived.
+He instead gets close enough to ask the Jewel to summon a tornado, of the sort that destroyed Random's horse, but Brand escapes into shadow.

 Leaving Fiona to guard the Primal Pattern, Corwin goes to his tomb to meet Random and Martin, who have just arrived.
 Martin tells Corwin how he was attacked by Brand, and how he met Dara in shadow.
 Ganelon contacts Corwin to tell him that Tir-na Nog'th will appear tonight, along with its version of the Pattern.
-Reasoning that Brand will attempt to attune himself there, Ganelon asks Benedict to walk the Pattern in Amber, ready to teleport himself there when it appears and tells Corwin to keep permanent contact with Benedict through the Trump to teleport him out in case the city becomes immaterial.
+Reasoning that Brand will attempt to attune himself there, Ganelon asks Benedict to walk the Pattern in Amber, ready to teleport himself directly to Tir-na Nog'th's pattern when the city appears, and tells Corwin to keep permanent contact with Benedict through the Trump to teleport him out in case the city becomes immaterial.

 Corwin rides to the top of Kolvir and contacts Benedict via the Trump.
 Tir-na Nog'th appears, and Benedict teleports himself there.
 Brand appears shortly afterwards, and tries to persuade Benedict to allow him to re-create the Pattern.
-Benedict refuses and Brand, partly attuned to the Jewel, uses it to freeze Benedict in place.
-Neither Corwin nor Benedict can now prevent Brand from walking Tir-na Nog'th's Pattern and fully attuning himself to the Jewel, but the mechanical arm moves of its own accord, snatching the Jewel and choking Brand with the chain.
-Brand teleports away, leaving the chain.
+Benedict refuses and Brand, partly attuned to the Jewel from his earlier partial walk through the primal Pattern, uses it to freeze Benedict in place and prevent Corwin from interfering through the trump.
+Brand makes to stab the paralyzed Benedict, but at the last moment, Benedict's mechanical arm moves apparently of its own accord, snatching the Jewel and choking Brand by its chain.
+Defeated, Brand teleports away, leaving the Jewel.

-Corwin and Benedict decide that the arm being the right weapon in the right place at the right time is too unlikely a coincidence to be true, and so it must have been arranged by some guiding force — Oberon.
+Corwin and Benedict decide that the arm being the right weapon in the right place at the right time is too convenient a happenstance to be some sort of coincidence, and so it must have been arranged by some guiding force — Oberon.
 Together, they try Oberon's Trump, and find that contact comes easily.
 They are answered by a grinning Ganelon.